And the crowd goes wild…

 Another step back, in present times there are some classical music advocates who love this phenomenon.
 “Let’s make classical music like Rock shows,” adding that “this a good way to bring in younger audiences.”

 Whatever.
-I completely accept any criticism that comes my way that says I’m part of the old, curmudgeonly, and dusty “blue hairs” that go to concerts.
+I completely accept anyone who thinks that I’m a part of the old guard, or ancient and curmudgeonly “blue hairs” that go to concerts.

-Well, no. In actuality, my ears just don’t like high pitched shrieks that sound out nearby.
+Well…no. In actuality, my ears just don’t like the high pitched shrieks that feed directly into by ear drums.

-Like the autopilot standing ovations, Whoos and Shrieks are now also automatic.
+Like the autopilot “toast” standing ovations, Whoos and Shrill-Shrieks are now also automatic.
 Last night at a concert, many people my age were riding the Whooo-Shriek train.
+So perhaps I’m alone on this one, and I guess I’m fine with that.

 But just as audiences cry out “Brava” or “Bravo” at the end of an orchestral performance or opera aria — and I can be a part of that crowd when I feel it — their are times when instead of shouting “Bravo,” I often want to shout “BOOO”…but to the audience.